bsvetchine/django-musicbrainz/README.md

     		'django_musicbrainz',
 	)

 You have to tell Django that you will use the musicbrainz database.
-In your settings.py file you have to specify to set up the musicbrainz database settings.
+In your settings.py file you have to set up the musicbrainz database settings.

 	DATABASES = {
     		# database settings for your django project